 Romeo Elementary School

-- Romeo Elementary School's student population of 710 students has declined by 5% over five school years.
+- Romeo Elementary School's student population of 753 students has stayed relatively flat over five school years.

 |Grades Offered||Grades Prekindergarten-5|